CerrenRichards/IUCN-Threats/README.md

 })
 ```

-Add an extra column to the dataframes in the list with the binomial names:
+Add an extra column to the dataframes in the list with the binomial names.
 ```{r message=FALSE, error=FALSE, warning=FALSE, eval = FALSE}
 for (i in 1:length(iucn.red)) {
   iucn.red[[i]][["result"]]$binomial <- iucn.red[[i]][["name"]]